 a.
 Arbitrary Deprivation of Life and Other Unlawful or Politically Motivated Killings b.
-Disappearance
+Disappearance c.
+Torture and Other Cruel, Inhuman, or Degrading Treatment or Punishment, and Other Related Abuses

 There were no reports that the government or its agents committed arbitrary or unlawful killings.